MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/2-brainstorm-project-plan-ideas.md

 19. Note what happened.
 Copilot generated a set of categories and reorganized the notes accordingly.
 Each category of notes was assigned a different color to help identify the differences between categories.
 If the rectangle containing the notes isn't as large as it can be and still fit your screen, select the **Fit to Screen** icon on the bottom-right corner of the page.
 Doing so increases the size of the image until it can no longer increase it anymore without it exceeding the screen size.
 20. Note the icon tray that appears below the organized group of notes.
 If you're not satisfied with the categories, select the **Regenerate** button on the icon tray that appears.

-    > [!NOTE]
-    > You can select the **Regenerate** button as many times as needed until you're satisfied with the categories that Copilot provides.
+    > **NOTE:** You can select the **Regenerate** button as many times as needed until you're satisfied with the categories that Copilot provides.
 Select this button several times and note the changes that Copilot makes each time.
 Besides changing category names, Copilot may add or reduce the number of categories with each regeneration.

 21. After regenerating the categories several times, you realize that you're missing detailed steps concerning minimization of system downtime.
 You want to ask Copilot to add more ideas to your whiteboard session concerning this issue.
 Plus, you identified a note that you want to remove.
 However, since you already organized your ideas, you must change your whiteboard session back into the editing mode that you were before you categorized the notes.
 To do so, select the **Revert** button.
 22. Now that you're back into editing mode, select a note that you no longer want, and then in the icon tray that appears, select the ellipsis icon.
 Select **Delete** from the menu that appears.